eshlomo1/CloudSec/README.md

 Let's spread the knowledge and fortify the cloud security community together.
 Thank you for your support!

 Stay secure and happy exploring! 🌐🔐

+Note: This Hub replace the Microsoft-Sentinel-SecOps repo.
+The content from the Microsoft-Sentinel-SecOps repo is being migrated to this new repository.